awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

 This replication configuration has one rule\.
 The rule applies to objects with the `Tax` key prefix\.
 Amazon S3 uses the AWS KMS key ID to encrypt these object replicas\.

-## Granting Additional Permissions for the IAM Role<a name="crr-kms-extra-permissions"></a>
+## Granting Additional Permissions for the IAM Role<a name="replication-kms-extra-permissions"></a>

 To replicate objects created using server\-side encryption with keys stored in AWS KMS, grant the following additional permissions to the IAM role you specify in the replication configuration\.
 You grant these permissions by updating the permission policy associated with the IAM role:
 + Permission for the `s3:GetObjectVersionForReplication` action for source objects\.
-Permission for this action allows Amazon S3 to replicate both unencrypted objects and objects created with server\-side encryption using Amazon S3\-managed encryption \(SSE\-S3 \) keys or encryption keys stored in AWS KMS \(SSE\-KMS\)\.
+Permission for this action allows Amazon S3 to replicate both unencrypted objects and objects created with server\-side encryption using Amazon S3 managed encryption \(SSE\-S3\) keys or AWS KMS managed encryption \(SSE\-KMS\) keys\.
 **Note**
-We recommend that you use the `s3:GetObjectVersionForReplication` action instead of the `s3:GetObjectVersion` action because it provides Amazon S3 with only the minimum permissions necessary for cross\-region replication\.
-In addition, permission for the `s3:GetObjectVersion` action allows replication of unencrypted and SSE\-S3\-encrypted objects, but not of objects created using an encryption key stored in AWS KMS\.
+We recommend that you use the `s3:GetObjectVersionForReplication` action instead of the `s3:GetObjectVersion` action because it provides Amazon S3 with only the minimum permissions necessary for replication\.
+In addition, permission for the `s3:GetObjectVersion` action allows replication of unencrypted and SSE\-S3\-encrypted objects, but not of objects created using an AWS KMS managed encryption key\.
 + Permissions for the following AWS KMS actions:
   + `kms:Decrypt` permissions for the AWS KMS key that was used to encrypt the source object
   + `kms:Encrypt` permissions for the AWS KMS key used to encrypt the object replica

-  We recommend that you restrict these permissions to specific buckets and objects using AWS KMS condition keys; as shown in the following example policy statements:
+  We recommend that you restrict these permissions to specific buckets and objects using AWS KMS condition keys, as shown in the following example policy statements\.

   ```
   {